TiagoMJFlores/tiagomjflores.github.io/_appstore/fruitglasses.md

 ---

 I began to develop interest in Augmented Reality and Computer Vision especially when I [read rumors](https://www.businessinsider.com/apple-smart-glasses-rumors-everything-we-know-2019-3) that Apple would release smart glasses in the future.
-So I decided to develop a small project to test Apple's APIs and tools.
+So I decided to develop a small project to test and learn some of the new Apple's APIs and tools.

 ## Video Demo
 [See Here](https://youtu.be/Y1IuyVyK4bc)